 The Purpose of a Retirement Mortgage

 - Conserve savings and investments during the spend down phase of life.
-Evaluating a mortgage before settling for the wrong home, stressing about money and future care or worse yet, pulling from investments too early and shortening the life of retirement cash flow just makes logical sense.
-Remember in retirement, a mortgage doesn’t necessarily mean cash flows out.
-It can provide cash flow in.
+Evaluating a mortgage before settling for the wrong home, not having a strategy for future care or worse yet, pulling from investments too early and shortening the life of retirement cash flow just makes logical sense.
+Whether easing the transition between homes with bridge financing or seeking an alternative source of income tapping into home equity, there are numerous options to help the make the most of homeownership in retirement.

 - Avoiding The Sandwich – The challenging tweener state of middle-aged kids called on to shore-up financial shortfalls for their aging parents before their own nest is empty.
 Caught between managing their own family responsibilities and now their parents’ wellbeing has the Sandwich Generation faced with pulling from invested assets or shorting their own retirement savings.
-The house rich, income/investment light parent can often self-fund much of their needed care to age in place while maintaining the home in a saleable condition with a reverse mortgage avoiding that shift of burden to their kids.
+As an alternative to absorbing the burden, parents who are house rich, income/investment light can often self-fund much of their needed care to age in place while maintaining the home in a saleable condition with a reverse mortgage avoiding that shift of burden to their kids.

 What’s Next?